juliapampus/DataspaceConnector/docs/pages/communication/provider.md

 for one representation, or multiple artifacts with one representation each.
 Each artifact can then refer to one specified http request or database query with fix parameters.

+If you want to leave it up to the consumer which part of the data it can retrieve, a reference to the OpenApi description of the connected REST Api as "endpointDocumentation" is sufficient and there is no need to define multiple artifacts.
+This is useful, for example, if the connected API is a generic Linked Data platform.
+The consumer can then pass request parameters when retrieving data, which are automatically resolved by the Dataspace Connector to the provider backend.

 ---

 **Note**: While the connector has the ability to store data internally, it never duplicates data